 - Due to the incidents, the sign along the road doesn’t say “Horseshoe Lake” but features icons for a picnic spot

-10| Hike around emerald lakes at Valley of the Five Lakes
+12. Hike around emerald lakes at Valley of the Five Lakes

-This is another hike available for all levels.
-From the parking lot, you will walk around 5 lakes, each one in a different shade of blue or green.
+Valley of the Five Lakes is another hike available for all levels.
+From the parking lot, you will walk around five lakes, each in a different shade of blue or green.
 You can see the amazing colours even if it’s raining.
-The whole loop is just less than 5 km and takes around 1,5 hours.
-Even though the trail is very easy and well-trodden, you will want to stop a lot and take pictures of the colour changing lakes.
+The loop is less than 5 km long and takes around 1.5 hours.
+Even though the trail is very easy and well-trodden, you will want to stop and take pictures of the colour-changing lakes.

-Read full blog post: Valley of the Five Lakes Hike
+View the full blog post: Valley of the Five Lakes Hike

 - 10 km south of Jasper, look for the sign along the Icefields Parkway

-12| Visit the picturesque Pyramid Island
+13. Visit the picturesque Pyramid Island

 - 7,5 km north of Jasper

 - From Visitor’s Centre, head west.
 At the end of the road, go north on Pyramid Lake Road

 14. Stay in chalets with an iconic Pyramid Lake view